Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 Carolyn Moritz was born in March 13, 1940 in Chicago, IL to Marjorie (Biernacki) Moritz and Frank Moritz.
 She had 3 sisters: Frances, Gloria and Lorraine.
 Carolyn graduated from St. Josephs High School, Chicago, IL in 1957.
 She earned a Bachelor of Science-Chemistry from Mundelein College, Chicago, IL in 1963, a Master of Science-Chemistry Education from the University of Missouri, Rolla, MO in 1973 and a Master of Arts-Religious Educ.
 From Loyola University, Chicago in 1981.

-Carolyn transferred from the Felician Sisters to the Maryknoll Sisters on August 19, 1981.
-She pronounced First Vows December 11, 1982 at the Center and Final Vows August 6, 1984 in Santiago, Chile.
+Carolyn transferred from the Felician Sisters to the Maryknoll Sisters on August 10, 1981.
+She pronounced vows in Maryknoll on December 11, 1982 and finalized her incorporation into Maryknoll on August 6, 1984 in Santiago, Chile.

 Sister Carolyn assigned to Chile in 1983 where she became engaged in training catechists, liturgical works and accompanied the Basic Christian Communities in the Santiago area.
 In 1990 she was assigned to Brazil where, towards the end of February of 2005, she began her ministry with the Guaraní indigenous people outside the city of Sao Paulo.

 Sister Carolyn was part of a five-person team from the Indigenous Pastoral Coordination staff of the Archdiocese of Sao Paulo.
 Her task was to help move women towards agreeing to take a training course of the Pastoral da Crianca (the Childrens’ Pastoral), a Church program for the entire country that helped women learn how to monitor the health of their newborn babies and children up to 5 years of age, as well as care for women during pregnancy.